 - Use immediately!
 Glazes will harden as they cool.
 If glaze hardens on you, simply stir in a teaspoon or two more of cream, stir and then microwave until pourable once again.

-- Pour onto COOLED Baked Goods | For a visible glaze or icing on the cake, make sure your baked goods are cooled completely.
+- Pour onto COOLED Baked Goods: For a visible glaze or icing on the cake, make sure your baked goods are cooled completely, if warm, the glaze will soak in.

-- Soaking a Cake | Some cakes use a glaze on the hot cake (like this Kentucky Butter Cake), the warm buttery glaze soaks into the cake giving it a sweet, slightly crunchy texture.
+- Soaking a Cake: Some cakes use a glaze on the hot cake (like this Kentucky Butter Cake), the warm buttery glaze soaks into the cake giving it a sweet, slightly crunchy texture.

-- USE REAL BUTTER | In all baking recipes, it is important to use real, creamery butter.
+- USE REAL BUTTER: In all baking recipes, it is important to use real, creamery butter.
 If your butter is soft directly out of the fridge it is not real butter, but a blend!

-Storage | Store leftover icing glaze in the refrigerator in an airtight container, up to 7 days.
-Warm in microwave and stir well to use. - SPRINKLES | I love sprinkles, if using, sprinkle quickly after drizzling as this buttercream glaze will harden rather quickly
+Storage: Store leftover icing glaze in the refrigerator in an airtight container, up to 7 days.
+Warm in the microwave and stir well to use. - SPRINKLES: I love sprinkles, if using, sprinkle quickly after drizzling as this buttercream glaze will harden rather quickly

-- Slather a little of this vanilla glaze on top of canned or store bought cinnamon rolls to spruce them up.
+- Slather a little of this vanilla glaze on top of canned or store-bought cinnamon rolls to spruce them up.

 - Drizzle butter glaze on top of your favorite cake or bundt cake recipe, like this Easy Chocolate Cake!